scottkleinman/lexos/doc_src/docs/tutorial/cutting_docs.md

 - Merge the last segment into the preceding if its length falls under a customisable threshold.
 - Split on milestone tokens.

-[lexos.cutter.Ginsu.split][lexos.cutter.__init__.Ginsu.split], [lexos.cutter.__init__.Ginsu.splitn][], and [lexos.cutter.Ginsu.split_on_milestones][lexos.cutter.__init__.Ginsu.split_on_milestones] return a list of lists, where each item in the sublist is a spaCy document.
+[lexos.cutter.Ginsu.split][lexos.cutter.Ginsu.split], [lexos.cutter.Ginsu.splitn][], and [lexos.cutter.Ginsu.split_on_milestones][lexos.cutter.Ginsu.split_on_milestones] return a list of lists, where each item in the sublist is a spaCy document.

-In [lexos.cutter.Ginsu.split_on_milestones][lexos.cutter.__init__.Ginsu.split_on_milestones], the user can choose whether or not to preserve the milestone token at the beginning of each segment.
+In [lexos.cutter.Ginsu.split_on_milestones][lexos.cutter.Ginsu.split_on_milestones], the user can choose whether or not to preserve the milestone token at the beginning of each segment.
 A milestone must be a token, and it can be as simple as a string matching the token text.
 However, there is also an elaborate query language for more fine-grained matching.

 There is also a [lexos.cutter.milestones.Milestones][] class, which can be used to set milestones in advance.
 This method adds the custom extension `token._.is_milestone` (by default `False`) to each token in the document and uses the same query language to allow the user to match tokens where the value should be `True`.
-If documents are pre-processed in this way, the [lexos.cutter.Ginsu.split_on_milestones][lexos.cutter.__init__.Ginsu.split_on_milestones] method can leverage that information.
+If documents are pre-processed in this way, the [lexos.cutter.Ginsu.split_on_milestones][lexos.cutter.Ginsu.split_on_milestones] method can leverage that information.

 !!! note
-    At present, [lexos.cutter.Ginsu.split_on_milestones][lexos.cutter.__init__.Ginsu.split_on_milestones] cannot set `token._.is_milestone` on the fly.
+    At present, [lexos.cutter.Ginsu.split_on_milestones][lexos.cutter.Ginsu.split_on_milestones] cannot set `token._.is_milestone` on the fly.
 Although segments created from the milestones are saved, if the user chooses to preserve the milestone token at the beginning of each segment, it will not have `._.is_milestone` attribute.

 ### Machete